data-dot-all/dataall/pages/code.md

 ```

 ## compose/ <a name="compose"></a>
 It contains the elements used by docker compose to deploy data.all locally.
-Check [Deploy to AWS](./deploy-aws/) for more details.
+The application is containerized in
+5 containers that are orchestrated with docker-compose.
+- frontend
+- graphql
+- db
+- cdkproxy
+- esproxy

+Check [Deploy locally](./deploy-locally/) if you want to use this feature and run data.all locally.

 ## documentation/ <a name="userguide"></a>
 This folder contains information for developers to add content to the user guide documentation accessible from the UI.